dustywhite7/Econ8310/SlidesCode/2,3 - ARIMA.md

 # Time to Model!

 Once we have
-- Reduced our ACF and PACF plots to looking like noise
+- Utilized our ACF and PACF plots to diagnose our model
 - Discovered the amount of differencing required by our data (to make our data stationary)

 It is time to fit our model using the ```arima``` command we learned last week.